Skip to content

 shed console myproject

---local-dir is mutually exclusive with --repo.
+No two mounted directories may share a basename, and dotfile basenames are rejected. --local-dir/--add-dir are mutually exclusive with --repo.
 If the VirtioFS mount fails (e.g., the guest kernel lacks CONFIG_VIRTIO_FS), the create or start operation will fail with an error.

-Configure credentials in server.yaml:
+Configure mounts in server.yaml:

 claude: